mitul45/expense-manager/README.md

 1. Don't rename it.
 It should be named `Expense Sheet`.
 1. Update categories, account names, initial values in [Data sheet](https://docs.google.com/spreadsheets/d/1NfF1A0UC6qLuOE7eiTsAzNVAskNcYeuPHAkzSURH0Pc/edit#gid=1956004401).
 Clear our sample expenses in the first sheet.
 1. That's it!
 You can start adding expenses now.

+### Permissions
+- Read access to Google Drive to find `Expense Sheet`.
+- Read and write access to Google Sheets to add expenses.

 ## Check it out
 https://mitul45.github.io/expense-manager/